michaelruocco/idv-context/README.md

 ## Todo

 *   Replace system-lambda library with system-stubs

-*   Move verification client from context folder to methods folder and rename verification client package
+*   Rename verification client packages
 *   Rename to IDV Context

-*   Update publishing to remove use of bintray and publish to maven central directly instead

 *   Add postman collection to repo and run in build pipeline

-*   Raise PR for system lambda to return console output as collection of lines
+*   Raise PR for system lambda to return console output as collection of lines?
 *   Token validation?
 *   Try out google cache module with a mongo repository for policies instead of redis repository?
 *   Performance tests in pipeline / nightly build?
 *   Add identity data lookup policy?
 *   Tidy up cloud formation templates create and set execution role for context service (rather than being passed in)

 ## Useful commands